etheralpha/dailydoots-com/README.md

 # Projects

-In an effort to spread awareness of what everyone in the project is working on, below is a list of users and their projects.
+In an effort to spread awareness of what everyone in the community is working on, below is a list of users and their projects.

 |  | Username              | Description
 ---|-----------------------|------------------------------------------